- Thieves target catalytic converters because they’re valuable and contain precious metals like rhodium, palladium, and platinum.

 Catalytic converters aren’t cheap—it can cost anywhere from $3,000 to $5,000 to have a shop replace the catalytic converter on a Toyota Prius.
 In other words: Having your car’s catalytic converter stolen can be a significant financial burden.

 But converter theft seems to happen far more often in major cities than in rural areas.
-So, before you rush out and buy a cat protection device, check with friends and family to see whether they’ve heard about cat theft being a problem in your area.
+So, check with friends and family to see whether they’ve heard about cat theft being a problem in your area.
 You may also want to check local news outlets and (if you have one) a neighborhood watch app.